• Skip to main content

 Six Month Smiles is a unique brand of clear braces that doesn’t require an orthodontist, just a standard family dentist.
 As the brand name implies, the average treatment plan is around six months, but that’s because they’re only viable for milder cases.
 Their clear brackets and tooth-colored wires make them one of the least noticeable braces options available.

-Six Month Smiles is only effective in shifting the front teeth, so if your back teeth need correcting, this method may not work for you.
-That said, they’ve still delivered perfect realignments for many folks with mild crossbites.
+Given their shorter average timeframe, some Six Month Smiles providers say they’re primarily focused on shifting the front teeth.
+That said, they’ve still delivered realignments for many folks with mild crossbites.

 How Do Adult Braces Feel?